 So how do you get started?
 First, you'll want to be sure that you are healthy enough for physical activity.
 Then choose a workout that you enjoy enough to stick to.
 These five programs are particularly well suited for larger exercisers.
 See what interests you, and then use the tips for getting started to begin your program.

-5 Best Workout Routines for Obese or Overweight Exercisers
+5 Best Workouts for Overweight Exercisers

 This seems like an obvious choice, but there is a reason that walking tops the list of the best exercise for just about everyone.
 Walking requires very little equipment and it can be done almost everywhere.
 Walking is low impact, improves strength and mobility in the lower body, and can be performed at a range of different intensities.